kean/Align/Docs/AlignGuide.md

 #### Edge Anchors Only

 Edge anchors (`.top`, `.left`, etc) have a special family of methods which allow you to *pin* anchor to the containers.
-When you *pin* an anchor Yalta automatically converts a given `inset` to a proper `constant` to be used in a constraint.
+When you *pin* an anchor Align automatically converts a given `inset` to a proper `constant` to be used in a constraint.

 ```swift
 title.al.top.pinToSuperview()